anthill-platform/anthill-game-controller/README.md

 # Game Controller
 Game Controller is a second part of Game Service.

-This project is docker-ready.
+Unlike other projects of the platform, this project uses Docker.
 To install it on any host, install docker first, then create this Dockerfile:
 ```dockerfile
 FROM python:3.6-alpine
 RUN apk add --no-cache python3-dev openssl-dev libffi-dev musl-dev make gcc g++ zeromq zeromq-dev curl libtool autoconf automake